opnfv/doctor/docs/requirements/03-architecture.rst

 3. Correlation and Cognition: Correlate faults and identify affected virtual resources.
 4. Notification: Notify unavailable virtual resources to their Consumer(s).
-5. Fencing: Shut down or isolate a faulty resource
+5. Fencing: Shut down or isolate a faulty resource.
 6. Recovery action: Execute actions to process fault recovery and maintenance.

-The time interval between the instant that an event is detected by the monitoring system and the Consumer notification of unavailable resources shall be < 1 second (e.g., Step 1 to Step 4 in :numref:`figure4` and :numref:`figure5`).
+The time interval between the instant that an event is detected by the monitoring system and the Consumer notification of unavailable resources shall be < 1 second (e.g., Step 1 to Step 4 in :numref:`figure4`).

 .. figure:: images/figure3.png
    :name: figure3